metalll/ios-simple-voice-app-tutorial/README.md

 	    }
 	}

-Now, compile and run the app, and you should now see the callscreen after pressing login.
+Now, compile and run the app, and you should see the callscreen after pressing login.

 ##Adding a CallScreenViewController